Midnight Run (1988)

 Wiki.

-Midnight Run was first developed by Gallo, who then worked with Brest to revise the screenplay.
-De Niro was first to be cast, seeking to star in a comedy and play against type from his crime and gangster film roles during the 1970s and 1980s.
-Paramount Pictures were set to act as Midnight Run's distributors but backed out after casting disagreements with Brest: Universal Pictures, who distributed Brest's previous film Beverly Hills Cop (1984), then picked up the project.
-Principal photography took place in 1983, with filming locations including New York, Los Angeles, and across Arizona and New Zealand.
+Midnight Run was initially developed by Gallo, who worked with Brest to revise the screenplay.
+De Niro was the first to be cast, seeking to star in a comedy and play against type from his crime and gangster film roles during the 1970s and 1980s.
+Paramount Pictures was set to act as Midnight Run's distributors but backed out after casting disagreements with Brest.
+Universal Pictures, which distributed Brest's previous film Beverly Hills Cop (1984), subsequently picked up the project.
+Principal photography took place in 1983, with filming locations including New York, Los Angeles, Arizona and New Zealand.

 Midnight Run was theatrically released in the United States on July 20, 1988, by Universal Pictures.
 It grossed $81.6 million worldwide and received positive reviews from critics, with praise for its humor and the performances and chemistry between De Niro and Grodin.
 It was nominated for Best Motion Picture – Musical or Comedy and Best Actor (for De Niro) at the 46th Golden Globe Awards.
 Midnight Run inspired The Midnight Run Action Pack (1994) television film standalone sequels, which did not feature De Niro or Grodin.